Why Is Gregor Mendel Called the Father of Genetics? The Answer May Surprise You

 Have you ever watched a crime show where the police say, “We found the DNA match”?

 That’s because of a science method called DNA fingerprinting.
 And in India, one amazing scientist brought this technology to us.
+His name was Dr. Lalji Singh, and he is known as the Father of Indian Genetic Fingerprinting.

 Who Was Dr. Lalji Singh?